mirdulaabalaji/Detection-and-Optimized-Self-Healing-of-Atriculation-Points--in-RPL-Networks/README.md

 **Healing (Meshification) Phase**: It analyzes the block-cut tree (BCT) structure to find all "leaf blocks" (blocks connected to the network by only one cut vertex).
 It then adds a mathematically minimal set of $\lceil k/2 \rceil$ redundant edges to connect pairs of these leaf blocks, "stitching" the graph together.

-This process eliminates all single points of failure, ensuring that the failure or compromise of any single node cannot disconnect the network.
+This process eliminates most single points of failure, ensuring that the failure or compromise of any single node cannot disconnect the network.

 ## 3. Features